clement-cvll/SPY-implied-vol/README.md

     cd SPY-implied-vol
     ```

-2.  **Open the project in RStudio:**
-    Open the `SPY-implied-vol.Rproj` file.

-3.  **Install dependencies:**
+2.  **Install dependencies:**
     You will need to have R installed.
-Run the following command in the R console to install the necessary packages (you may need to add or remove packages depending on your script).
+Run the following command in the R console to install the necessary packages.
     ```r
     # Likely packages used, please verify from your R script
-    install.packages(c("plotly", "httr", "jsonlite", "RQuantLib"))
+    install.packages(c("plotly", "quantmod", "tidyverse", "janitor", "akima"))
     ```

 4.  **Run the analysis:**
-    Source the main R script (e.g., `main.R`) that generates the data and plots.
+    Run the R markdown notebook `implied_volatility.R` to create the 4 visualizations.

 5.  **View the output:**
     The generated interactive HTML plots can be found in the `src/` directory.
 Open them in any web browser.